Housing managers or officers help to facilitate successful tenancies by supporting tenants in local authority and housing association properties

 You could also try temping as a housing assistant, or working in a customer service role to prepare for working in the housing sector.

-The Chartered Institute of Housing reports that more than 150,000 people are employed in housing sector.
+The Chartered Institute of Housing reports that more than 150,000 people are employed in the housing sector.

 Local authorities have traditionally been the main employers of housing professionals.
 In recent years, however, the transfer of social/council housing to large-scale voluntary transfer (LSVT) organisations has made housing associations the key employer.